A Simple Project Plan Template To Collaborate On Web Content

 “Think about it: If you hadn’t been drawn in by the copy or design of the CTA, or been guided so eloquently through your sign-up process, you would probably use a lot fewer apps and websites than you do now,” Brittany Leaning with Hubspot.

-In our template, you’ll need to determine where the Call-to-Action is to be placed on the page and who is setting this up.
+In our template, you can determine where the Call-to-Action is to be placed on the page and who is setting this up.

 This page from Humboldt County is a great example of a strong Call-to-Action.
-The imagery itself is stunning, but the quirky and fun “Follow the Magic” button on the page makes it a successful CTA.
+The imagery itself is stunning.
+Yet the quirky and fun “Follow the Magic” button on the page makes it a successful CTA.

 You can find some other excellent examples of Calls-to-Action in this article on Hubspot.